XudongXie/Use-simpleJWT-with-WeChat-Mini-Program/README.md

 # Use-simpleJWT-with-WeChat-Mini-Program
 Python Django and WeChat Mini Program

 Recently, I am doing a project with Python/Django for backend to support WeChat Mini Program as front end.
-I am using this to record

-something might be valuable to share here.
+I am here to record those might be valuable to share.
 So...

 Tokens:

 To use simplejwt tokens, we need to deal with 3 cases: